Welcome to yet another Bloggers interview series.

 I can’t explain why, but the ideas that I come up with this way are better than any I plan consciously – and are the most unique.
 And I’m typically able to flesh out the outline for a blog post very quickly after doing this – you need a notepad handy for ideas.

-Quick tip: You can also use these headline generator tools to easily come up with dozens of profitable topic ideas for your future blog posts.
+Quick tip: headline generator tools to easily come up with dozens of profitable topic ideas for your future blog posts.